-- Vacuuming (Shag & Tufted): Flip your rug over and begin by vacuuming the underside of the rug.
+Flip your rug over and begin by vacuuming the underside of the rug.
 This helps shake out and loose debris, which will fall onto the floor below the rug.
 Roll the rug back over, correct side facing upwards, and use a small brush attachment on your vacuum cleaner to carefully clean the surface.
 Too much suction and motion can cause damage to the shag surface, use an up and down motion as opposed to side to side.
-If you are unsure of this, test a small sport first.
+If you are unsure of this, test a small spot first.

-IN & OUTDOOR Rugs: These products are suitable for both indoor and outdoor use: they're Anti-mould, water repellent and UV fade resistant.
-To ensure product longevity, it is recommended that all IN & OUTDOOR products are not left permanently exposed to the elements as colour may fade overtime.
-We suggest brining them indoors when they're not in use.
-IN & OUTDOOR rugs can be cleaned with a good shake, washing with your garden hose, or with a damp cloth and warm soapy water.
+These products are suitable for both indoor and outdoor use: they're anti-mould, water repellent and UV fade resistant.
+To ensure product longevity, it is recommended that all indoor and outdoor rugs are not left permanently exposed to the elements as colour may fade over time.
+We suggest bringing them indoors when they're not in use.
+Indoor and outdoor rugs can be cleaned with a good shake, washing with your garden hose, or with a damp cloth and warm soapy water.